 You can also stimulate your pig’s curiosity by hiding food around the yard or asking him to perform simple tasks to earn his food rewards.
 For example, you could ask your pig to spin around before giving him a piece of apple.
 Other basic commands include sit, stay, and bow.

 When your pig completes a task successfully, reward him with a treat.
-This positive reinforcement will stimulate him mentally and establish yourself as the leader.
+This positive reinforcement will stimulate him mentally and establish you as the leader.

 #3 Maintain a Strict Food Regime to Minimize Pig Aggression